was pure luck," concludes Fred Artz, manager of the now renowned

 "Basically, it was an investment."

-Jim Holmes family and John Williams family (owners of Kiona
+Jim Holmes family and the John Williams family (owners of Kiona

 Vineyards) first bought 80 acres of land in the Red Mountain